Introduction to Power BI

 Data models that are uploaded to the Power BI Service need to have their data refreshed from time to time.
 This module shows

-the different options to do this data refresh, for cloud data as well as data which runs on-premises.
+the different options to configure the data refresh, for cloud data as well as data which runs on-premises.

 - Scheduling Dataset refreshes